ripley57/jeremyclough/pages/samples.md

 <div id="samples">
 <h1>samples</h1>

-<p>On the left-hand side you will find some samples of my work.
-These samples indicate the code-level investigative work that I enjoy doing when troubleshooting an issue.
+<p>On the left are some samples of my work.
 The samples are encrypted.
 A decryption key can be provided on request.</p>

 </div>